Development

 prop/

 : Tests that exercise particular property assertions (i.e., requirements).
 This directory has sub-directories for each property supported by grease.
-Within each property-specific directory, there are up to four additional directories:a.
+Within each property-specific directory, there can be several directories:a.

 pos/